TritonDataCenter/manta/README.md

 ## Deploying your own Manta Builds

-As described above, as part of the normal Manta deployment process, you start with the "manta-deployment" zone that's built into SDC.
+As described above, as part of the normal Manta deployment process, you start with the "manta-deployment" zone that's built into Triton.
 Inside that zone, you run "manta-init" to fetch the latest Joyent build of each Manta component.
 Then you run Manta deployment tools to actually deploy zones based on these builds.